Pillar Guide · Microsoft Enterprise Licensing 2026

 Part 8: The True-Up — Where Money Quietly Disappears

-Why the true-up is a cost leak: Most enterprises over-report at true-up because they lack accurate, real-time licence deployment data.
-The IT team reports “estimated” user counts that include buffer for growth.
+Why the true-up is a cost leak: Most enterprises over-report because they lack accurate, real-time licence deployment data.
+The IT team reports "estimated" user counts that include buffer for growth.
 The buffer is invoiced at full price.
-Over three years, the cumulative over-reporting can amount to 5–15% of the total EA value.
+Over three years, cumulative over-reporting can amount to 5–15% of the total EA value.

 Part 9: Microsoft Audits — What You Need to Know